 In the summer of 2016, my parents and I decided to go to Northern Spain.
-Taking my lovely girlfriend with us to a region we had been to 2 years ago, "Parque Nacional Somiedo" and "Parque Nacional Picos de Europa".
+An area were we had been to 2 years before: “Parque Nacional Somiedo" and "Parque Nacional Picos de Europa".
 A fairly rough part of Spain, at the time we were amazed by its vast areas and immens mountain peaks.
 Relatively close to home and still exotic when you are used to living below see levels in the Netherlands.
 Going up mountains was an easy choice to make.

 Somiedo Natural Park, in Spanish: “Parque Natural de Somiedo”, is a natural park located in the central area of the Cantabrian Mountains in the Principality of Asturias in northern Spain.
 It contains 39,164 hectares, by corresponding geographically with the municipality of Somiedo, which is completely included in the park.

 The Picos de Europa, literally: "Peaks of Europe", is a range of mountains 20 km inland from the northern coast of Spain, in the Autonomous Communities of Asturias, Cantabria and Castile and León; they are part of the Cantabrian Mountains.
 Just like in Somiedo, Cantabrian brown bears (Ursus arctos pyrenaicus) and wolves (Canis lupus signatus) live in the more remote regions of the Parks.
 Rebeccos, Cantabrian chamois, are fairly frequently seen; choughs and buzzards are common, various eagles and vultures are frequently seen, and there is a diverse butterfly population in the park.